Château du Clos Lucé: Tickets

 • Opening Hours: Daily from 09:00 - 20:00

-Is Château du Clos Lucé Worth Visiting
+Is Château du Clos Lucé Worth Visiting?

-• Leonardo da Vinci inventions
+• Leonardo da Vinci Park and landscaped gardens

-• Temporary exhibitions (if selected)
+• Temporary exhibitions and cultural displays

 About Château du Clos Lucé

-Château du Clos Lucé was originally a fortified manor house built in the 12th century but it was later expanded and transformed into a Renaissance château and then in 1490, King Charles VIII of France purchased the estate and it became a royal residence.
+The château was originally built as a fortified manor house during the 12th century before later being transformed into an elegant Renaissance residence.
+In 1490, King Charles VIII of France acquired the estate and converted it into a royal residence.

-After his death, the estate continued to be used by the French royal family and then changed hands multiple times and was owned by several noble families until it fell into disrepair in the 19th century.
-It was later restored and has been open to the public ever since and is now one of the area's most popular tourist attractions.
+It went on to be owned by several noble families until it fell into disrepair in the 19th century.
+It was later restored and has been open to the public ever since and is now one of the Loire Valley's most popular landmarks.

 Popular Attractions